 The 2007 Vikings featured a dynamic backfield that set team records with 2,634 rushing yards and a 5.33 yard-per-carry average.
 The Vikings scored 22 rushing touchdowns, an improvement of 10 over the 2006 club.

-Peterson was the only offensive rookie in 2007 to earn Pro Bowl honors and was joined on the NFC squad by Tony Richardson, Matt Birk and Steve Hutchinson, who both repeated their trips from 2006.
+Peterson was the only offensive rookie in 2007 to earn Pro Bowl honors and was joined on the NFC squad by FB Tony Richardson, C Matt Birk and G Steve Hutchinson, who both repeated their trips from 2006.

 Bevell worked in Green Bay for six years, serving the last three as quarterbacks coach, prior to his time in Minnesota.